-Dr. Diaz-Gimeno is a full-time researcher at FIVI-INCLIVA, leading the Genomic & Systems Reproductive Medicine research line.
+Dr. Diaz-Gimeno is a full-time researcher at IVI Foundation-IIS la Fe through a type I Miguel Servet contract.
+In IVI Foundation She leads the Genomic & Systems Reproductive Medicine research group.
 She is also the Bioinformatics Director of IVI Foundation Research Department.
-She obtained her Bachelor’s degree in Biological Sciences with a focus on Genetics (2006) with Excellence Award (2007) and Ph.D. in Biomedicine “cum laude” in the Department of Pediatrics, Obstetrics and Gynaecology at University of Valencia School of Medicine (2011).
+She obtained her Bachelor’s degree in Biological Sciences with a focus on Genetics (2006) with Excellence Award (2007) and Ph.D. in Biomedicine “cum laude” in the Department of Pediatrics, Obstetrics and Gynaecology at University of Valencia School of Medicine (2011).”

 Her Ph.D. research was on the transcriptomic signature of endometrial receptivity as a biomarker and its clinical application.
 She developed further expertise in high throughput technologies (microarrays and next generation sequencing) and their related functional genomics analyses during her post-doctoral training at the Genomics and Bioinformatics department of CIPF (Principe Felipe Research Center) (2011-2013).
 Since 2013, Dr. Diaz-Gimeno established the Bioinformatics Laboratory at FIVI and worked intensively for the translation of endometrial transcriptomics as a diagnostic method for endometrial evaluation.

 As a researcher, her main focus is to apply genomic approaches for precision reproductive medicine in ARTs and to understand the molecular basis of human infertility using functional genomics approaches from a systems biology perspective.
 Dr. Diaz-Gimeno has worked intensively for the implantation failure patient stratification using transcriptomics predictors and for understanding the molecular basis of the menstrual cycle and comorbidities of endometrial subfertility.